Walking down Unter den Linden in Berlin is a must!

-What is Unter den Linden and the History Behind its Name?
+What is Unter den Linden and its History?

-The history of “Under the Linden Trees” stretches back centuries.
+A Berlin fun fact, the history of the name “Under the Linden Trees” stretches back centuries.
 The name stems from its early beginnings as a riding trail.

 In the 16th century, Friedrich Wilhelm, the Great Elector, was struck by the charm of the Linden trees that lined this path, and he ordered their preservation.